 For employees on a Full-Time status, holiday entitlement does not change.
 Their entitlement is defined by the Job Title they are on and does not change if their working hours alter.

 - Holiday is accrued based on days worked in the current holiday year and days allowed for the year

-- Half day holidays can be booked and taken.
-This will deduct 0.5 days from the holiday allowance
+- Half-day holidays can be booked and taken.
+Each will deduct 0.5 days from the holiday allowance

-FTE Override can be used to define the hours and days worked for employees working less that the Job Title FTE.
-The system will then pro rata the holiday accordingly.
+Override FTE can be used to define the hours and days worked for employees working less than the Job Title's FTE.
+The system will then pro rate the holiday accordingly.
 This functionality needs to be switched on.

 Fig.2 – The Override FTE tick box

-Under this status, holiday is calculated based on the number of hours and days worked per week over a 12 or 26 week period and the number of weeks allowed for a flexible employee as defined in the Job Title.
+Under this status, holiday is calculated based on the number of hours and days worked per week over a 52 week period and the number of weeks allowed for a flexible employee as defined in the Job Title.
 For Example, 5.6 weeks is equivalent to 28 days holiday.